Tension Pneumothorax - Quick Consult

 • Immediate needle decompression - do not wait for CXR

-• Insert a large bore IV catheter (14-16 gauge best, 18 gauge OK) into 2nd intercostal space, midclavicular line (1-2 cm from sternal edge), just superior to the third rib.
+• Insert a large bore IV catheter (14-16 gauge best, 18 gauge okay) into 2nd intercostal space, midclavicular line (1-2 cm from sternal edge), just superior to the third rib.
 Leave plastic sheath on needle; more than one needle may need to be placed.
-If tension pneumo present, a rush of air will likely be heard through the needle – this is diagnostic as well as therapeutic.
-Must have chest tube placement after this procedure regardless of whether rush of air present or not.
+If tension pneumo is present, a rush of air will likely be heard through the needle—this is diagnostic as well as therapeutic.
+Must have chest tube placement after this procedure regardless of whether rush of air is present or not.

 • After immediate needle decompression, place chest tube